This single level 2-bedroom dwelling offers a quality finish throughout.

 – The bathroom offers a tiled step-down shower, large vanity, separate toilet and the convenience of an inbuilt laundry

-Arrange an inspection time that suits you!
-Simply click on the blue ‘Book Inspection’ button to arrange a suitable viewing time, or use the ‘Email Agent’ facility.
-Enter your full details and a link will be sent to you enabling you to register for one of the available times that suit YOU.
-If no one registers for an inspection time, the inspection may not go ahead.
+Book in to inspect the property!
+Simply click on the blue ‘Book Inspection’ button to book in.
+Enter your full details and a link will be sent to you enabling you to register for one of the available times If no one registers for an inspection time, the inspection may not go ahead.
 By registering, you will INSTANTLY be informed of any updates, changes or cancellations to your appointment.
 You MUST enter your details to book an inspection time.
-Don’t miss out – book for an inspection time today!
+Don’t miss out – book your inspection time today!

 - 2 bed

 - 1 bath

 - Area Size 20.8 km2 (8.0 Sq Mi)